mikolmogorov/Ragout/docs/USAGE.md

 ###Default values

-You can change default values for local parameters by assigning the parameter value to the special "star" object.
-For instance, if all input references except one are in draft form, you can write:
+You can change default values of the local parameters by assigning the parameter value to the special "star" object: for instance, if all input references except one are in a draft form, you can write:

     *.draft = true
     complete_ref.draft = false